MikaVirkkunen/architecture-center/docs/anti-patterns/no-caching/index.md

 This antipattern typically occurs because:

-- Directly reading and writing to a data store is the simplest implementation.
+- Not using a cache is simpler to implement, and it works fine under low loads.
 Caching makes the code more complicated.
+- The benefits and drawbacks of using a cache are not clearly understood.
 - There is concern about the overhead of maintaining the accuracy and freshness of cached data.
 - An application was migrated from an on-premises system, where network latency was not an issue, and the system ran on expensive high-performance hardware, so caching wasn't considered in the original design.
 - Developers aren't aware that caching is a possibility in a given scenario.
 For example, developers may not think of using ETags when implementing a web API.
-- The benefits and drawbacks of using a cache are not clearly understood.

 ## How to fix the problem

 The most popular caching strategy is the *on-demand* or [*cache-aside*][cache-aside-pattern] strategy.
 This approach is suitable for data that changes frequently.

-- On read, the application first tries to get data from the cache.
+- On read, the application first tries to read the data from the cache.
 If the data isn't in the cache, the application retrieves it from the data source and adds it to the cache.
 - On write, the application writes the change directly to the data source and removes the old value from the cache.
 It will be retrieved and added to the cache the next time it is required.

 Here is the previous example updated to use the Cache-Aside pattern.
-Notice that the `GetAsync` method in the repository now calls the `CacheService` class, rather than calling the database directly.

 ```csharp
 public class CachedPersonRepository : IPersonRepository